 In 2019, Krajewski also worked on the docuseries ‘Life in Colour with David Attenborough,’ filming flamingoes in the Atacama Desert and presenting images of birds from the Amazon forest.
 Two years later, he was a behind-the-scenes member of the documentary ‘Dogs in the Wild: Meet the Family.’
 His extensive resume as a wildlife enthusiast continued as he played a part in the making of ‘Secret World of Sounds’ in 2023.

 His photographs were also featured in the show ‘Animal Stories,’ which premiered on Animal Planet Brasil and Discovery Plus Brasil.
 In September 2024, Krajkewski announced his involvement in a conservation campaign for forests known as Proteja as Árvores Gigantes.
-With countless credits to his name, Krajewski is showing no signs of slowing down as he fully embraces his love for nature and biology through his work.
+With countless credits to his name, the 44-year-old is showing no signs of slowing down as he fully embraces his love for nature and biology through his work.

 João Paulo Krajewski and His Wife Run Their Own Wildlife Production Company

-João Paulo Krajewski met his wife, Roberta Bonaldo, who is a biologist and PhD marine ecologist, while they were at university.
-The pair got married and, since 2008, have been the founders of Natural History Brazil, a production company that particularly works on wildlife and nature-based films.
+João Paulo Krajewski met Roberta Bonaldo, a biologist and PhD marine ecologist, while they were at university.
+The pair fell in love and eventually got married.
+Since 2008, they have served as the founders of Natural History Brazil, a production company that particularly works on wildlife and nature-based films.
 They have associated with numerous projects undertaken by production companies like the BBC, Humble Bee Films, and the rest that Krajewski has contributed towards.
-They provide research and filming services while hosting an extensive archive of images that are available for licensing.
-The husband-wife duo presented their own show ‘Vida no Azul,’ from 2018 to 2020, which was produced under their company banner.
-They’re both driven by the same passion, making their work less taxing when they have each other by their side.

 Read More: My Penguin Friend: Is João Pereira de Souza Based on a Real Fisherman?
 Where is He Now?